hongquan/CoBang/README.rst

 On other distros (Fedora, ArchLinux etc.), please try to figure out equivalent package names and install with your favorite package manager.

-Note that, please don't install *gstreamer1.0-pipewire*.
-We are having conflict issue with that software (will be solved later).

 3. Install PyPI-hosted Python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~